Rolv-Apneseth/frankfurte-rs/README.md

 3. When running commands, specify the desired API URL using either the `--url` flag or the `FRANKFURTER_URL` environment variable:
     - `frs --url http://localhost:8080/v1`
     - `FRANKFURTER_URL="http://localhost:8080/v1 frs`

+## Contributing

+Contributions of any kind are welcome.
+Feel free to fork the repo, follow the suggested workflow below, commit your changes and open a pull request.

+This project uses [just](https://github.com/casey/just), but if you wish to avoid installing that, you can find the individual commands in the [justfile](./justfile).

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed as in [LICENSE](./LICENSE), without any additional terms or conditions.

+### Suggested workflow

+1. Make your changes
+2. Ensure your changes do what you intend by adding tests.
+Use `just develop` to run the tests every time you make a change (just remember to take down the docker containers down afterwards with `just docker_down`), or `just test` to run them once.
+    - If your changes are for the CLI you can also check manually by running `cargo run -- -d {args here}`.
+3. Format and lint your code (requires the nightly Rust toolchain) with `just format`

 ## Related Projects